kinode-dao/kinode-book/src/cookbook/file_transfer_ui.md

 ### Configure Vite

-We will be configuring your Vite environment in order to enable development on Kinode.
+You will be configuring your Vite environment in order to enable development on Kinode.
 This step is necessary to allow your *development* UI (which will change often, and rebuild quickly) to communicate with the `file_transfer` app on your node (which will change rarely, and rebuild slowly).

 #### Example `vite.config.ts`